aws-samples/step-functions-workflows-collection/curbside-pickup/README.md

 ## How it works

-1. The State Machine starts by creating a Parallel flow and passing a UUID by using intrinsic function.
+1. This App starts by submitting a JSON order payload (Frontend) to ApiGateway via Lambda proxy and starts a State Machine execution.
-2. This UUID as key is put into DynamoDB with an attribute of `taskComplete:false` to use as reference.
-3. An email message is sent to Human via SNS topic with a Task Token.
-The task will wait until Task Token is returned.
-4. At the same time a loop will start that will Sleep for X seconds and then check the Task Status in DyanmoDB using UUID.
-5. DynamoDB response is passed to Choice state.
-If `taskComplete === true` the loop will end otherwise it will continue and send a Reminder email to Human via SNS and loop back to beginning.
-6. When the Task Token is returned to the State Machine it will move to the Update Task Status which will end the loop and complete the State Machine
+2. The State Machine creates the order in DynamoDB and then sends a pick order message to SQS with a Task Token callback.
+3. A process pulls the pick order message from SQS (Lambda) and displays to employee (frontend).
+4. The employee will pick the order and send back Task Token `complete:true` to State Machine via ApiGateway Lambda proxy (Frontend).
+5. The State Machine will then Update Order Status in DynamoDB and send the Customer a `ready-pickup` notification message via SNS with Task Token Callback.
+6. The customer will click URL in message that will direct them to Frontend where they can enter their parking location and send back Task Token `complete:true, location:STRING` to State Machine via ApiGateway Lambda proxy
+6. The State Machine will then update Status in DynamoDB and send store employees `customer-arrived` notification message via SNS with Task Token Callback.
+7. Employee will check the frontend for order details and deliver order to customer location.
+8. Employee will send back Task Token `complete:true` to State Machine via ApiGateway Lambda proxy (Frontend) when transaction is complete.
+9. State Machine will update the Status of order to `complete`

 ![image](./resources/statemachine.png)

 ## Testing

 1. After deployment you will receive an email titled `AWS Notification - Subscription Confirmation`.
 Click on the link in the email to confirm your subscription.
 This will allow SNS to send you emails.
+2. All interaction will happen through frontend React Application.
+Change directory to:
+    ```
+    cd ./curbside-pickup/frontend
+    ```
+3. Update React Environmental Variable file `.env.local` with ApiGateway URL Endpoint from sam deploy Outputs `ApiEndpointURL`.
+Example below:
+    ```
+    REACT_APP_BASE_API_URI="https://YOUR-URI.execute-api.us-west-2.amazonaws.com/Prod/"
+    ```
+4. Install package dependencies and start application
+    ```
+    npm i
+    npm start
+    ```
+5. Create your first test order from React App at http://localhost:3000/
-2. Navigate to the AWS Step Functions console and select the `HumanTaskReminder` workflow.
+6. Navigate to the AWS Step Functions console and select the `CurbsidePickup` workflow then click on you first execution.
 If you don't see it, make sure you are in the correct Region.
-3. Select `Start Execution`, use default input JSON and then click `Start Execution`.
-4. Wait X seconds until you receive the Task email and the Reminder email.
-5. Copy the Task Token from the Task email and use CLI to complete the Task by calling  `SendTaskSuccess` API.
-    ```bash
-        aws stepfunctions send-task-success --task-token <YOUR-TASK-TOKEN> --task-output '{"result":true}'
-    ```
-5. Observe the workflow complete the reminder loop by ending on Succeed State.
+This is where you can see the State Machine move from task to task as you interact with the frontend app.
+7. Navigate to http://localhost:3000/pick-order/ and select a record to act on.
+Submit desired Status change and observe State Machine Console changes.
+8. The customer will now receive a message from SNS with a link `http://localhost:3000/arrival/?SOMTHING-HERE` that contains the order ID and Task Token.
+Navigate to the link and input Parking Location and Submit
+9. The State Machine will send a notification to store employees that the customer has arrived via SNS.
+10. Navigate to http://localhost:3000/deliver to select the record and complete the order by submitting back the Task Token.
+11. Congratulations!
+You have completed the entire happy path.
+Go ahead and repeat the process but try canceling an order or not being able to locate an item.

 ## Cleanup